cguardia/ZODB-Documentation/book/transactions.rst

               myapp

 In this example, we have an app named 'myapp', which is the main application.
-By adding the repoze.tm2 egg before it, we are asured that a transaction will be started before calling the main app.
+By adding the repoze.tm2 egg before it, we are assured that a transaction will be started before calling the main app.

 The same thing can be accomplished in Python easily: